Navelwriter/rp2350-rust-template/README.md

 ```
 for release builds

+## Branches:
+There are two branches in this repo: `Main` and `picotool-reset`
+- `Main`: This is identical functionality to [rp-rs/rp2040-project-template](https://github.com/rp-rs/rp2040-project-template/tree/main).
+The only difference is that the runner is exclusively set to picotool
+- `picotool-reset`: This is based on the [`Multicore FIFO`](https://github.com/rp-rs/rp-hal/blob/main/rp235x-hal-examples/src/bin/multicore_fifo_blink.rs) example.
+This uses the same idea of using both cores, but instead of a blocking wait in core1, it simply polls core1 to see if it's done.
+This allows for the Pico 2 to act as a USB device that picotool can recognize, and with a port of [usbd-picotool-reset](https://github.com/Navelwriter/usbd-picotool-reset), am able to reboot the pico into BOOTSEL mode using only the command line.

 ## Requirements
 - The standard Rust tooling (cargo, rustup) which you can install from https://rustup.rs/
 - Toolchain support for the cortex-m0+ processors in the rp2040 (thumbv6m-none-eabi)